ioer-dresden/carto-lab-docker/README.md

     * in JupyterLab, install a new environment with the prefix:

         * open a terminal in Jupyter Lab, type `bash`
-        * create an envrionment using conda:
+        * create an envrionment using conda
+        * make sure to install `ipykernel` as a package (below we use `pip numpy pandas` as example packages)

         ```bash
         conda create \